TabularEditor/TabularEditorDocs/te3/features/dax-query.md

 ```
 ![Dax Query New](~/images/features/dax_query_window/evaluate_table.png)

-It is also possible to return the value of a measure but a table constructor {} is required around it measure name
+It is also possible to return the value of a measure but a table constructor {} is required around the measure name, to turn the scalar value into a 1x1 table.

 ```DAX